Bangladesh Telecommunications Company Limited

 BTCL or Bangladesh Telecommunications Company Limited is the largest telecommunications company in Bangladesh.
 The company was founded as the Bangladesh Telegraph & Telephone Board (BTTB) following Bangladesh's independence in 1971.
-On July 1, 2008 the BTTB became a public limited company and was renamed as BTCL.
+This was converted into corporate body named "Telegraph and Telephone Board" by promulgation of Telegraph and Telephone Board Ordinance, 1975.
+On 1 July 2008, the BTTB became a public limited company and was renamed as BTCL.
 The Bangladesh government initially owned all BTCL shares, but stated it would sell the shares to the public the following year.
-The value of BTCL is estimated to be at ৳15,000 crore (৳150 billion).
+The estimated value of BTCL is ৳15,000 crore (৳150 billion).
 BTCL has a total of 12,636 officials and staff.

 BTCL provides land-line telephone services in Bangladesh's urban areas, including domestic long-distance calling and international services as well as internet services.
 In 2004, the Bangladesh Government issued a number of PSTN licenses to private companies, but they were barred from providing services in the lucrative Dhaka market (which accounts for the majority of the nationwide market).
-The monopoly held by BTCL was broken when other operators started to receive licenses from 2007.
+The BTCL monopoly ended when other operators started to receive licenses from 2007.

 History

 Early history

-The Telegraph branch under the Posts and Telegraph Department was created in 1853 in the then British India and was regulated afterwards under the Telegraph Act-1885.
+The Telegraph branch under the Posts and Telegraph Department was created in 1853 in the then British India, and was regulated afterwards under the Telegraph Act-1885.
 The Telegraph branch was reconstructed in 1962 in the then East Pakistan as Pakistan Telegraph and Telephone Department.